halkyon/silverstripe-reqchecker/README.md

  * Environment specific (dev/prod) checks, e.g. production environment has 500 and 404 custom error pages setup correctly, and display_errors = Off in production
  * Display "Download and install SilverStripe" link at bottom of page if all checks pass (or only warnings shown)
  * Check for opcode cacher being enabled (xcache, zend optimizer, wincache etc), warning if none enabled
+ * Check temp path available, and can write to it - show location of found temp path

 ## Contact